 Thu 30 Jun 2016

-STOVE TOP SMOKING OF FRESH GARDEN CHIVES
+STOVE TOP SMOKED CHIVES FRESH FROM THE GARDEN

 Fresh chives are in season so why not do something different with this wonderful herb and try your hand a smoking them!
 One of the easiest methods for controlling the heat and smoke level to a delicate item like herbs is to use a stove top smoker or stove top smoker set up with a cast iron pan.
 The point of smoking the chives is to add a depth of flavor to any recipe.
-You’ll need:

-- A stove top smoker or cast iron pan with an insert pan for the chives and a lid
+- A stove top wood smoker or cast iron pan with an insert pan for the chives and a lid

 - Fresh chives